Q: How can I search for Minnesota Death Records online?

 Q: How were the death certificates created?

 When someone died, a physician or mortician compiled information about the deceased on a death certificate.
 The certificate was registered with the local county registrar and the original copy was sent to the Office of Vital Statistics, Minnesota Department of Health.
-There, the vital statistics staff ensured that the information was complete and that it met the state’s standards.
+There, the vital statistics staff ensure that the information was complete and that it met the state’s standards.
 At that point, the death certificate at the Department of Health became the official, permanent record.

 - Try alternate spellings: Names may have been spelled differently, or the name may have simply been transcribed or entered incorrectly into the index.